tydpan/tydpan.github.io/content/authors/admin/_index.md

     url: https://www.osu.edu

 # Short bio (displayed in user profile at end of posts)
-bio: PhD candidate working on machine learning and computer vision at The Ohio State University
+bio: machine learning and computer vision researcher

 # Interests to show in About widget
 interests: